Please Respect My Browser Font Size

 - Sets text to

-, a touch smaller than browser defaults.
+14px, a touch smaller than browser defaults.
 I zoom Reddit to 150%. - Racket Documentation

 - Much like the Washington Post, these pages hard code the font to

-font.
+15px.
+This is smaller but close to the browser default, so few people notice, but I usually need text to be 25% larger.
+The site then scales body text up by1.18remwhich gives me a17.7pxfont.
 So, the designer here clearly wanted something larger than default, but perhaps inadvertently defeated my desire to have text that was even larger. - For unknown reasons Facebook scales post text with

-.
+.9375rem, reducing my preferred font size of20pxto18.75px.
 Not terrible, but why base a site’s font size off the browser default but reduce it?
 It is almost as if reading comprehension isn’t the point of Facebook. - InformIT

 - This site is a “one-stop technology learning resource” that sets the

-of the browser default.
+font-sizeon the<html>element to80%, then setsfont-sizeon<body>to1em, then setsfont-sizeon<p>to100%.
+These all cancel out to set the font size on the main content to80%of the browser default.
 While this is still based on the browser default, I find that going smaller is a bad idea.

 What about browser zoom?